mlanza/proposal-command-syntax/README.md

 const flintstones = cartoons.splice!(2, 2); //["Fred", "Wilma"], not ["Betty", "Barney"];
 cartoons === flintstones; //true
 ```
+Serendipitously, this syntax is possible only because names cannot contain or end in bangs.

+## Why
+### Command-Query Separation
+The wisdom and motivation for using [Command-Query Separation](https://www.martinfowler.com/bliki/CommandQuerySeparation.html) is already well covered by papers and posts.
+In short, however, separating and calling out a distinction between impure and pure operations is good for both program readability and organization.

-According to Command-Query Separation operations fall into 2 categories:
+According to CQS operations fall into 2 categories:
 * queries — always pure, lacking side effects
 * commands — always impure, because of side effects